 Hugelkultur literally translates from German as ‘Hill culture’.
-In short, it refers to mound style garden beds that are higher than regular raised beds.
+In short, it refers to mound-style garden beds that are higher than regular raised beds.
 The bottom layer of these beds is filled with buried logs as a source of long-term nutrients to the plants.

 When we’re building our permaculture gardens, especially in late winter and early Spring, we often find we have logs, branches, and sticks in abundance from pruning our fruit trees.

-The logs that are buried at the bottom of the beds which then slowly decompose over time.
+The logs are buried at the bottom of the beds which then slowly decompose over time.
 This creates humus (decomposed organic matter) at the bottom of the beds.

-As permaculture designers, we aim to provide solutions not only in space, but also in time – this is one that that lets us set it and forget it, knowing our plants will get a healthy source of food for a long period.
+As permaculture designers, we aim to provide solutions not only in space but also in time – this is one that lets us set it and forget it, knowing our plants will get a healthy source of food for a long period.